QUICK TRAIL FACTS

 - Sights: fen, forested esker, peaceful views

-If you look at this trail on Google maps, you can see that it follows an esker out into a fen (which very informative panels along the trail will enlighten you is different than a bog!).
+If you look at this trail on Google maps, you can easily see that it follows an esker out into a fen (which enlightening panels along the trail will explain is different from a bog!).
 Another panel explains how glaciers made eskers, those long, narrow raised mounds you encounter on many Maine walks.
 Musquash Esker was created 12,500 years ago.
+Expect a great sense of peace when you get to the end of the path.

 The peatland around the esker is beautiful (and includes a domed bog hidden out of sight).
 There is a unique, sweet smell to the place, which I thought must be emanating from the peatland vegetation?
 There are places along the trail you can check out the fen, including from a bench on a platform at the end, set so you can take in the sight of Amazon Mountain rising behind Big Musquash Stream.
-The wooded trail along the esker is charming, too, and on the day I visited, lined with mushrooms.

 Directions: The trailhead parking area is marked with a sign on the north side of Milford Road, about 5.5 miles east of Grand Lake Stream.
 The trail begins behind a gate on the old “Talmadge Road.”